rajisusan/HTC-2022-IISc-MIG/README.md

 ### Training Details

 <p align="justify" markdown="1">
 Data: The given challenge data was partitioned into training and validation with the first four datasets (solid_disc_full, ta, tb, tc) for training and the last dataset (td) for validation.
-We have subsampled each dataset to create the training data for the different difficulty groups ranging from 181 views to 61 views.
+We have subsampled each dataset to create the training data for the different difficulty groups ranging from with view angles ranging from 181 views to 61 views.
 </p>
 <p align="justify" markdown="1">
 Training: For the model with 181 views, training was done from scratch.
 For all other models, transfer learning was performed from this model.
 The model used was a deep UNet with 8 encoders and decoders.
 The training was performed with MSE loss and Adam optimizer with a batch size of 24.
 The checkpoints were shared at <a href="https://indianinstituteofscience-my.sharepoint.com/:f:/g/personal/rajisusanm_iisc_ac_in/EtC0RNiFsT1Kn_qCIQ3GD6kBNJwRYLqUYfx0bjcKjgNB5Q?e=qZGZh2